-Besides, the ships having the descriptive notation Tug added to the character of classification shall comply with the requirements of 5.4 - 5.6.
+Ships having the descriptive notation Tug in the class notation shall meet the requirements of $\underline{5.4}-\underline{5.6}$.

-- 5.1.2 Oil tankers, oil tankers (>60 °C), combination carriers, gas carriers and chemical tankers of 20 000 t deadweight and over shall comply with the requirements of 5.7. - 5.1.3 The towing arrangements of berth-connected ships shall comply with the requirements of 5.3, Part III "Equipment, Arrangements and Outfit" of the Rules for the Classification and Construction of Inland Navigation Ships (for European Inland Waterways). - 5.1.4 The requirements of this Section for selection of towing arrangement do not apply to oil tankers of 150 m in length and above as well as bulk carriers of 90 m in length and above, contracted for construction on or after 1 July 2015.
-The requirements for tow lines and towing arrangements of the said ships are regulated by Common Structural Rules for Bulk Carriers and Oil Tankers.
+- 5.1.2 Oil tankers, oil tankers (> 60 °C), combination carriers, gas carriers and chemical tankers of 20000 t deadweight and over shall comply with the requirements of 5.7. - 5.1.3 The towing arrangements of berth-connected ships shall comply with the requirements of 5.3, Part III "Equipment, Arrangements and Outfit" of the Rules for the Classification and Construction of Inland Navigation Ships (for European Inland Waterways). - 5.1.4 The requirements of this Section for selection of towing arrangement do not apply to oil tankers of 150 m in length and above as well as bulk carriers of 90 m in length and above.
+The requirements for tow lines and towing arrangements of the said ships are regulated by the IACS Common Structural Rules for Bulk Carriers and Oil Tankers. - 5.1.5 Ships shall be provided with a ship-specific emergency towing procedure.
+Such a procedure shall be carried aboard the ship for use in emergency situations and shall be based on existing arrangements and equipment available on board the ship.